 The Stove Industry Alliance (SIA) is urging homeowners to consider replacing their older stoves and open fires for an advanced Ecodesign Ready model to help improve air quality and significantly reduce particulate emissions.

-Independent tests* by Kiwa show that advanced Ecodesign Ready stoves produce up to 90% less emissions than open fires and up to 80% less than stoves that are over 10 years old.
+Independent tests* by Kiwa show that advanced Ecodesign Ready stoves produce up to 90% less emissions than open fires and up to 80% less than older, very basic stove models.

 Figures from the BEIS Domestic Wood Survey published in 2016 show that open fires and older stoves account for over 51% of the UK’s annual wood fuel consumption.
 In London it is estimated that 70% of wood that is being burnt for domestic heating is being used on open fires.

 It takes less than a third of the amount of logs to produce the same amount of heat** on an Ecodesign Ready stove than it does on an open fire and Morley Sage added: “Not only are advanced Ecodesign Ready stoves highly efficient at burning wood meaning you need less logs to produce the same amount of heat, these new stoves have precision engineered fireboxes, which use advanced airflow systems and baffle arrangements to generate secondary and tertiary combustion before the gases exit the flue system.
 This ensures that the excess hydrocarbons are burnt off in the firebox ensuring greatly reduced particulate emissions.”